1

 Job description

 Priority Envelope, Inc., a leading supplier of custom envelopes and folding cartons, is a customer-focused, integrity-based organization providing solutions for our customers and doing the right thing for our team members.
-Priority Envelope was founded in 1996 with two Halm Jet presses and five team members.
+Priority was founded in 1996 with two Halm Jet presses and five team members.
 We continue to be privately held and have grown to three locations and over 200 dedicated team members with a focus on service!
 Working toward our goal of being our customers Preferred Partner by providing unparalleled customer experiences, team members collaborate on decisions, work within welcoming teams, and share in a strong sense of pride for the work that is done!

-Join our team as an Envelope Machine Operator on 2nd shifit.
-Hours: Monday to Friday 2pm to 10pm with overtime as needed.
+2nd Shift Hours: Monday to Friday, 2pm to 10pm with overtime as needed

-• Maintain production records, equipment logs, and computer software entry accurately and timely.
+• Maintain production records, equipment logs and computer software entry accurately and timely.

 Requirements: